WheelchairDriver.com

 Power Wheelchair (PowerChair) or a Manual Wheelchair?
 You have got to be kidding!
 This applies Paraplegics or Quadriplegics, or any other problem that means you don't have the use of legs work for walking at all.
 Detailed PowerChair Only Menu Another good reason!

-Contrary to popular belief if you are Paraplegic you actually do NEED a powerchair to run your life if you are to have any "quality" of life.
-This is all my own opinion of course, based on 12 years living in the real world WITH a PowerChair and a previous few without one and struggling with a manual one.
+The difference is absolutely night and day.
 If its broken or unusable I am screwed!
 I have have to go back to my manual chair.
-Its like having your legs cut off if you are able bodied.
-Life stops.
-Everything becomes slower and more difficult or impossible.
-Manual chairs are THAT restrictive.
-Most users don't see it because they are used to it and accept it.
+Its like having your legs cut off.
+Any active life just stops.
+Everything becomes slower and more difficult or impossible to do.
+Manual chairs really are THAT restrictive.
+Most users don't ever "see it" though because they are used to it and just accept its problems as normal.

-You can manage without one obviously, but its immensely difficult and slow and often requires help from others.
-Manual chairs hinder everything you do.
-You also need a suitable vehicle to function really effectively as these two as a matching pair are almost essential if you want a normal independent and most importantly, a normal active and busy life in today's society.
+You also need a suitable and matching vehicle to function really effectively as these two as a matching pair are almost essential if you want a some normal independent and most importantly, an active and busy life in today's society.
 Not cheap, but being disabled seldom is.

-Problem with the system: After a huge accident left me paralysed (T4 complete, chest down) I completely ignored the advice of the (money saving) "system" whose logic says that a paraplegic does not "need" a powerchair.
 Actually he does no matter what they tell you.
-You can survive in a fashion without one but that's just not adequate.
+You can survive in a fashion without one, but that's just not adequate.
+Get one anyway.
+Trust me!!!
 You don't have to use it.
-You will still have your sporty manual wheelchair sat there as well.
-But if its there you will.
-And you will do so more and more and eventually wonder why you waited and wasted all those years.
+You will still have your sporty manual wheelchair sat there.
+But if its there you will try it.
+And you will do so more and more very quickly and eventually wonder why the hell you waited and wasted all those years struggling!!!
+Its called brain washing.

 They are only for "Quads" apparently!
 As explained by physios, OT's and health professionals the world over.
 Just because you can manage in a manual wheelchair (or a very expensive sports manual wheelchair) does NOT make it a sensible option!
-But it makes it cheaper for the system...
+But it makes it much cheaper for the system...

 Now there are thousands of Paraplegics (and others) reading this saying that they don't "need" or "want" a power wheelchair!
 And that I am talking crap.
 I can hear them.
 I have heard it all before!
+Because they too have been brainwashed by the system.

 They are seen as "bigger", "bulkier" and less manoeuvrable.
 Well the good news is that not all are.
 Most are!

 Especially the motorised deck chairs most "systems" supply.
 But not all.
 Mine for e.g. is not.
 There is no reason it should be any wider than a manual chair with an 18 inch cushion.
 Or any longer.
-Although many are.
+Although most are.

 Wake up!
 Its the 22nd century.
 A POWER wheelchair has absolutely no disadvantages over a manual one at all.
 Other than weight.
 But you don't lift it if you are organised.
-But HUGE advantages.
+But lots of HUGE advantages.

-The difference is that I can, in a powered chair, zip up a hill, go to the shops five miles away for a sandwich while carrying my hot coffee,
+The difference is that I can, in a powered chair, zip up a hill, go to the shops five miles away for a sandwich while carrying my hot coffee, Easily and in comfort.
+Steep hills, uneven surfaces, dog shit, rain, and even cold no longer bother me!
+I even have heated clothing that runs off my powerchair batteries...

 You were not designed to propel yourself with your hands or get them cut up or covered in dog shit!